STAT 216 - Introduction to Statistics

 Stat 216 will meet 3 times per week.
 Each week, students will:

-- read assigned sections of the online textbook and watch videos on that week’s content prior to attending your assigned in-person class day, including concept check video quizzes embedded in the videos,
+• read assigned sections of the online textbook and watch videos on that week’s content prior to attending your assigned in-person class day, including concept check video quizzes posted on Gradescope,

-- meet with your fellow students in your assigned classroom three class periods per week for in-class group activities and discussion (Mondays and Wednesdays) and in-class Rstudio labs (Friday),
+• meet with your fellow students in your assigned classroom three class periods per week for in-class group activities and discussion,

 Contact Information